peterhinch/micropython-micropower/README.md

 even when the latter is powered down.
 The simplest solution is to switch Vdd as in the above schematic and also to provide switches in series with the relevant GPIO pins to enable them to be put into a high impedance state.
-The current consumed by the connected hardware when the Pyboard is in standby is then negligible compared to the total current draw of 29uA.
-This (from datasheet values) comprises 4uA for the microprocessor and 25uA for the LDO regulator.
+The current consumed by the connected hardware when the Pyboard is in standby is then negligible compared to the total current draw of 6uA.

-This can be reduced further by disabling or removing the LDO regulator: I have measured 7uA offering the possibility of a year's operation from a CR2032 button cell.
+This level of power consumption offers the possibility of a year's operation from a CR2032 button cell.
 In practice achieving this is dependent on the frequency and duration of power up events.

 ## Design details